Canadian English Language Proficiency Index Program: Scoring

 The format and scoring of the CELPIP-General Test and the CELPIP-General LS Test are referenced to the Canadian Language Benchmarks (CLB).
 Below are the proficiency score levels and their CLB equivalents:

 Unlike on the IELTS, there are no half-band scores allotted.
 Band scores are only reported in increments of 1.

-Test Centre Locations

-There are over 33 testing centres across Canada in addition to one test center in United Arab Emirates.
-However, CELPIP Test sittings are currently only available in Canada and United Arab Emirates, Dubai,India.

-Exam Preparation Resources
+Testing locations

+The CELPIP Test is available at over 140 locations across Canada and internationally.

+Retaking the CELPIP test

+Test-takers may attempt the CELPIP exam multiple times without restriction.
+However, Paragon, the test administrator, enforces these policies: